2024 Year-in-Review

 2024 Conference Re-Cap: Key Takeaways

 Thank you to everyone who attended the 2024 ISI Annual Conference, “Realizing the Vision.”
 This year, the list of registrants, comprised of civil engineers, planners, designers, architects, constructors, owners, and academics reached 1,800 — a new record for us.
 A special thank-you to our esteemed presenters and moderators who provided such terrific sessions.
 And the conference need not fade into memory!
-You can still replay any session in the Zoom Events lobby, which will remain open until December 31st.
-The recordings will then be moved to the ISI website where they will be available in users’ accounts.
+You can replay any session through your ISI user account.

 The 2024 ISI Annual Conference was a huge success, providing actionable strategies and insights to our audience, and we wanted to take this opportunity to highlight some key achievements.
 Here are six big takeaways.